BeaglePilot/beaglepilot/reports/report_victor.md

     - MAVProxy interfaced with the BeagleBone http://diydrones.com/profiles/blogs/beaglepilot-mavproxy-connection-now-working.
     - Tested new PRU PWM method via mmap with ESCs and motors.
     - Added FRAM to the SPIDriver.
-    - Started coding the UART-like TCP sockets.
+    - Coded UART-like TCP sockets.

 - Issues:
     - RT_PREEMPT kernel and capemgr conflict.
 Documented [here](http://erlerobot.com/blog/beaglepilot-stone-road-pru-rt_preempt-patch/).
 Dicussion about this topic [here](https://groups.google.com/forum/#!topic/beaglepilot/7DKcdm0AEPo).
 The Xenomai kernel doesn't suffer from these errors.
 For now the RT_PREEMPT issue is left asside to continue with the goals (not within the GSOC goals).
 The capemgr won't be use in the longer term thereby we skip the issue.
     - Issue with the MPU9150 sensor driver.
 Refer to [this fix](https://github.com/BeaglePilot/ardupilot/commit/400f71226e0828d2ea285a469b566e25b8b5a7db).
     - I2C Barometer MS5611 not detected.
 Seems like a hardware/design issue.
 Present both in the robot Erle and the PXF.
     - Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
 There's also the UARTDriver to be checked.
+    - For some reason ArduCopter CLI works great when launched at ttyO4 while not in ttyO5.

 - Plans for the next period (this is a list of tasks for the author):